gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX/README.md

 If `PRODUCT_HOME` environment variable is not set (e.g. its value is `null`), then `GetEnvironmentVariable` method will be called again and again diminishing the value of provided caching.

-To make this scenario work as designed, we should use an `Optional<T>` value provided by Gapotchenko.FX.
+To make this scenario work as designed, we should use an `Optional<T>` value provided by `Gapotchenko.FX`.
 Like so:

 ``` csharp
 using Gapotchenko.FX;